waggle-sensor/summer2020/luke/sage-pipeline/tutorial.md

 ...
 ```

+The script will then prompt the user with the lowest percentiles of foreground counts, the images that are most likely containing just background:

 ```
 ----- Bottom Brightnesses -----
 10%: 42685
 25%: 229626
 50%: 610775
 ```

+This information is given to assist the user in selecting a threshold.
+If the user believes at least half of the images are background images (after looking through a sample of images), he or she should select a threshold at the value `610775` or higher.
+(In the future it might be useful to completely automate this process by adding a command line option that allows the user to tag the lowest X percent of images in the set.)

+After the user provides a threshold value, the script will continue on its merry way, tagging every image with a foreground count value lower than the selected threshold:

 ```
 Select a threshold for filtering background images: 229626